monster-js/monster-js/docs/main-concept/component.md

 ## Summary

-Weco JS components combine the simplicity of declarative syntax with the efficiency of watcher-driven updates.
-By focusing on reactivity without a virtual DOM, Weco JS offers a modern, high-performance framework for building responsive user interfaces.
+Monster JS components combine the simplicity of declarative syntax with the efficiency of watcher-driven updates.
+By focusing on reactivity without a virtual DOM, Monster JS offers a modern, high-performance framework for building responsive user interfaces.

 * **Efficient Updates**: Watchers ensure that only necessary parts of the UI are updated.
 * **Reactive State**: State changes automatically trigger precise UI updates.
 * **Declarative Syntax**: JSX-like templates make component creation straightforward.

-Start building with Weco JS today to create fast and reactive applications!
+Start building with Monster JS today to create fast and reactive applications!